ArenKDesai/Aren-s-Notes/botany lec.md

 2. **Eudicots**: 75% of plants
 3. **Monocots**: 23% of plants.
 Includes grasses, lilies, and orchids.
 Undergo C4 photosynthesis.
 Monocot / Dicot / Eudicots are all named after the number of **cotyledons** that hold the nutrition in the seed.

+### Grass Leaf
+Grass has a monocot leaf with parallel veins.
+It has a simple leaf blade and a sheath clasping